UV exposure: What you need to know

 It’s what happens next that differs.
 “In people with lupus, the cells are much more sensitive to the damage caused by UV radiation,” Newman says.
 “Once the cells are damaged, the immune system clears them, but people with lupus have a much slower clearance of these cells.”

 The dead cells stick around in the body, triggering an immune system attack.
 “We have antibodies in our immune systems that typically are used to fight infection.
-But in people with lupus, the antibodies wrongly target proteins within normal cells and cause an immune reaction,” explains Benjamin Chong, MD, assistant professor in the Department of Dermatology at the University of Texas Southwestern Medical Center in Dallas.
+But in people with lupus, the antibodies wrongly target proteins within normal cells and cause an immune reaction,” explains Benjamin Chong, MD, associate professor in the Department of Dermatology at the University of Texas Southwestern Medical Center in Dallas.

 How common is photosensitivity in people with lupus?